ltzmax/maxcogs/README.md

 ## credits:
 - [Red Discord server community](https://discord.gg/red) For all the help with coding.

-- [fixator10](https://github.com/fixator10/Fixator10-Cogs) For helping in utility parts and ping.
+- [fixator10](https://github.com/fixator10/Fixator10-Cogs) For doing most parts in ping.

 - [Preda](https://github.com/PredaaA/predacogs) some shard code in ping cog.